algorandfoundation/docs/docs/run-a-node/setup/indexer.md

 # Indexer V1

 !!! info
      This section explains using V1 of the indexer and should be considered deprecated.
+Indexer V1 enpoints will soon be completely removed.

+!!! warning
+    Enabling indexer V1 can significantly slow down the Algorand node.

 All transaction searching by default is limited to a 1000 round range.
 If a node is configured in archival mode, an additional configuration option can be used to turn on a node indexer and remove this restriction.
 With the indexer turned on, searching for specific transactions will be quicker.
 Two additional REST calls are also made available for more refined searching.